SystemLogAnalyser/final-submission/report.md

 - This tool assumes that the log files are primarily from Linux based systems
 - This tool assumes the log files to be in a particular format, specifically:<BR>
 `timestamp hostname process: message`
+- For local file analysis, this tool assumes that it is being on a linux based distribution with systemd init system
 - User of this tool as some experience with TUI applications
 - User has basic technical knowledge of system administration